DinuWije/InventoryAppBackend/README.md

 # Image & Inventory Repository Backend

 EZventory is an Mobile App I designed to help small organizations keep track of their inventory, [now available on the Play Store](https://play.google.com/store/apps/details?id=com.dinuw.firstapp)!
-The app was originally designed to support my high school's student council organize their invenotry of items for different school events, and features image saving and deleting, user accounts/login, cloud saving, CRUD operations on inventory items, and CSV exports.
+The app was originally designed to support my high school's student council organize their inventory of items for different school events, and features image saving and deleting, user accounts/login, cloud saving, CRUD operations on inventory items, and CSV exports.

 The REST API Backend for the Android app includes a web server created with Flask and a MySQL Database managed with SQLAlchemy.
 Authentication of users is handled with tokens and communication with the frontend is done via HTTP requests (initally tested on Postman).